-- 1. Audit All Users is set by default.
-Verify this by entering the Modify (or view) Auditing Options-Users screen.
+- 1. By default, the audit status for all users is set to y.
 To retain this state simply exit the screen.
-However, if you wish to modify this screen follow the procedures in Chapter 3, in the section titled "Select Users to be Audited." - 2.
+However, if you wish to modify this screen follow the procedures in Chapter 3 in the section titled "Select Users to be Audited." - 2.
 The event types admin, logon, and moddac are selected as defaults by the system.
+Both Audit Success and Audit Failure are set to y.
 This is the minimum event type selection recommended for running a secure system.
-To activate these default event types enter the Modify (or view) Auditing Options-Events screen and press the Perform Task key. - See Chapter 7, the section titled "Event Types which are Selectable for Auditing" for more information about event types and their associated processes.
-See Chapter 3, the section titled "Select Events to be Audited" for detailed procedures about changing your event type selection. - 3.
-The system calls associated with the event types selected are automatically enabled.
-If you wish to alter system call selection, see Chapter 3, the section titled "Select System Calls to be Audited."
+To activate these default event types, enter the "Events" functional area, highlight these events, and choose Audit both success and failure from the "Actions" menu.

+See Chapter 7 the section titled "Event Types which are Selectable for Auditing" for more information about event types and their associated processes.
+See Chapter 3 the section titled "Select Events to be Audited" for detailed procedures about changing your event type selection.